Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/ms-office-asset-selector/index.md

 + <a href="../ms-office-asset-selector/downloads/manifest-cloud.xml" download>Download AEM as a Cloud Service
   manifest.xml</a>
   + Note, the actual manifest file can have any name.
+  + Note, the "commands" references are needed for the manifest file to be valid.
+However, these are only needed for advanced add-in functionality and can be ignored in this case.
 + <a href="../ms-office-asset-selector/downloads/MS_Office_Asset_Selector.zip" download>Download Content Package</a>

 ### Legacy manifest